aws-samples/amazon-connect-copy/README.md

-# Connect-Copy Notes
+# Amazon-Connect-Copy User Guide

-The Connect-Copy script copies components from the source Amazon Connect instance to the target instance safely, fixing all internal references.
+The Amazon-Connect-Copy script copies components from the source Amazon Connect instance to the target instance safely, fixing all internal references.

-You may use Connect-Copy to deploy an Amazon Connect instance across environments (AWS accounts or regions), or to save a backup copy of the instance for restoration when required, reducing an hours-long error-prone manual job to few minutes of automated and reliable processing.
+You may use Amazon-Connect-Copy to deploy an Amazon Connect instance across environments (AWS accounts or regions), or to save a backup copy of the instance for restoration when required, reducing an hours-long error-prone manual job to few minutes of automated and reliable processing.